 In the meantime, there’s still a possibility that digital blockchain assets, NFTs, and crypto tokens could be used by criminals to engage in money laundering activities on small and large scales.

-Also, it’s best to begin the trading journey by sticking to popular cryptocurrencies like Bitcoin and Ethereum since these cryptos have a longer track record that shows an increasing value in them when compared to other altcoins that have recently entered the market.
+Also, it’s best to begin the trading journey by sticking to popular cryptocurrencies like Bitcoin and Ethereum since these cryptos have a longer track record that shows an increasing value compared to others that recently entered the market.

 Games And Digital Collectibles

-Nowadays, sophisticated coders can create imaginary worlds and new games on the blockchain.
-So, when a scammer wants to take advantage of this, they will entice excited blockchain beginners into buying a type of newly minted token or coin to get the game.
+Sophisticated coders can create imaginary worlds and new games on the blockchain.
+So, when a scammer wants to take advantage of this, they will entice excited blockchain beginners into buying a newly minted token or coin to get the game.

-When there’s enough demand, the price will go up for the game and this will give the scammer a chance to sell all of their holdings and disappear.
+When there’s enough demand, the price will go up for the game, giving the scammer a chance to sell all of their holdings and disappear.
 This move is called a “rug pull.”

-Unlike what you’d find with a bank account where you have FDIC insurance or fraud protection when you’re victim to the “rug pull”, your money will get stolen and the only way to get it back is if the recipient reverses the payment themselves.
-And as most experienced traders would know, because all of this happens on a decentralized exchange, this kind of gesture is highly unlikely to happen.
+Unlike what you’d find with a bank account where you have FDIC insurance or fraud protection when you’re victim to the “rug pull”, your money will get stolen, and the only way to get it back is if the recipient reverses the payment themselves.
+And as most experienced traders would know, this kind of gesture is highly unlikely to happen because all of this happens on a decentralized exchange.

 Crypto Investment Schemes

-Now and then, new cryptocurrencies are being minted and launched on the blockchain as an initial coin offering (ICO).
-Though this may be an exciting time for founders and investors to try something new in the hopes of finding another lucrative opportunity, it also means scammers have a new way to create opportunities for themselves.
+New cryptocurrencies are being minted and launched on the blockchain as an initial coin offering (ICO).
+Though this may be an exciting time for founders and investors to try something new to find another lucrative opportunity, it also means scammers have a new way to create opportunities for themselves.

 When a founder in the form of a company or individual presents an offer that sounds too good to be true, they may add a lot of pressure to the deal so you can deposit several new coins into a digital wallet that’s already been messed with somehow.
-Or you could be pressured into buying up the coin and then having to sell it when the price begins to explode.
+Or you could be pressured into buying the coin and then selling it when the price begins to explode.

 Romance Scams And Phishing Scams

-Romance scams are when scammers put pressure on buyers to buy certain new crypto simply because the relationship was established on a dating app.
+Romance scams are when scammers pressure buyers to buy certain new crypto simply because the relationship was established on a dating app.

-And then phishing scams are when scammers attempt to bait recipients through enticing emails so the recipient can click a certain link and share personal details.
+And then phishing scams are when scammers bait recipients through enticing emails so the recipient can click a certain link and share personal details.